-The undersigned certify that the information in this application is are aware that if the City of Miami Beach finds that the applicant or intentionally misrepresented facts on this application, this au unable to participate in any City-funded program for two (2) compared to the compare nt agency or undersigned have engaged in fraudulent actions pplication will be rejected and the applicant agency may be If applying for HOME Investments Partnership Program/Commundersigned certify that it has read, understands and agrees to regulations issued thereto by the United States Department of H to comply with the provisions of 24 CFR 92, and all federal The undersigned understand and agree to abide by the provisio laws. ons of the applicable, federal, state and local regulations and Signature of Preparing Party/ Date Name/Title: Signature of Authorizing Party/ Date Name/Title: Signature of Board Chair/ Date Signature of Board Secretary/ Date
+The undersigned certify that the information in this application is true and correct.
+The undersigned further certify that the are aware that if the City of Miami Beach finds that the applicant agency or undersigned have engaged in fraudulent action or intentionally misrepresented facts on this application, this application will be rejected and the applicant agency may be applied to the applied t unable to participate in any City-f unded program for three (3) complete fiscal years. ead, understands and agre es to comply with the provis Grant funds, the applicant via the ions of 24 CFR 92, and all federal ment (HUD).
+The undersigned understand and laws. l agree to abide by the prov visions of the applicable, fede ral, state and local regulations and Signature of Preparing ; Party/ Date - f Authorizing Party/ Date Name/Title: Name/Title: Signature of Board C Chair/ Date Signature o of Board Secretary/ Date